Core Concepts

 This often stems from grouping on the wrong level, such as a front-end vs. back-end split.

-It does become possible once you start grouping code together on the feature level, as a reusable workspace:
+It does become possible once you start grouping code together on the feature or domain level, as a reusable workspace:

 features/@some-feature